snare/voltron/README.md

         $ voltron view bt
         $ voltron view cmd 'x/32x $rip'

-4. The UI view code will attach to the server (via a domain socket) and refresh every time the debugger is stopped.
-So, set a break point and let the debugger hit it and everything should be updated.
+4. Set a breakpoint and run your inferior.
+Once the inferior has started, the views will be able to connect, but they won't update until the debugger hits the first breakpoint.

+        gdb$ b main
+        gdb$ run

+5. The debugger should hit the breakpoint and the `voltron` views will be updated.
 A forced update can be triggered with the following command:

         gdb$ voltron update

-5. Before you exit the debugger, execute the following command or GDB will hang since the domain socket will still be open.

-        gdb$ voltron stop

 Usage - GDBv6
 -------------